ShubhankarLondhe/shubhankarlondhe.github.io/_pages/about.md

 ---

 Hello there!

-I am Shubhankar Londhe, a computational biology PhD student with [Prof. Julien Gagneur](https://www.cs.cit.tum.de/cmm/home/) at the Technical University of Munich.
+I am Shubhankar Londhe, a computational biology PhD student with [Prof. Julien Gagneur](https://www.cs.cit.tum.de/cmm/home/) at the Technical University of Munich (TUM).
 Interested in and currently working on understanding the effect of [rare] variants in complex traits and diseases using large biomedical datasets.

+Before that, I completed my Bachelor's and Master's in Science at the Indian Institute of Science Education and Research (IISER), Pune, in India.